 There are many great travel credit cards out there with no foreign transaction fee, so be sure to do some research and find one that best fits your needs!

-If you have the time and patience to do so, I recommend browsing these websites/apps to uncover the best deals:
+If you’re looking to save money when traveling, I recommend browsing these websites and apps to uncover the best deals:

-- Booking.com: This is my top choice for booking hotels.
-This website currently offers 5.8 million accommodation listings around the world.
+This is my top choice for booking hotels.
+This website currently offers 6.2 million accommodation listings around the world.
 Not only does Booking.com have some of the best hotel deals, it also has a free cancellation policy on most properties.
 Traveling for cheap is easy with a platform like this.